-Randy Picht, 52, has worked closely with newspapers and other media outlets during his nearly 29-year AP career.
+Randy Picht has worked closely with newspapers and other media outlets during his nearly 29-year career at The Associated Press.
 He is a former business editor for AP and has spent about half of his career working on the journalism side of the not-for-profit news cooperative and half of his time on the business side.

 While he was business editor, from 1997 to 2000, at the cooperative’s New York City headquarters, he directed coverage of the dot.com frenzy, huge mergers including Exxon and Mobil and the first time the Dow Jones Industrial Average reached the 10,000-point mark.

 Picht spent several years prior to that assignment as a traveling expert helping newspapers, big and small, redesign and improve their printed stock tables and use new software to significantly reduce the amount of time required to paginate that market information.

 He’s played a number of key roles at AP including helping newsrooms use AP content to innovate and generate new revenue streams.
 As national product manager for newspapers, he created a regular showcase for the best new ideas in media called “Innovation in Action” that was shared throughout the industry.
 He also worked with editors to ensure that they regularly realized the most value from AP text and images.